renovatebot/renovate/docs/usage/config-overview.md

 <!-- prettier-ignore -->
 !!! note
-    Renovate will also check for `renovate.json` but this option is deprecated and is not recommended.
+    Renovate will also check for a `renovate.json` file if it cannot find a `default.json` file in a preset, however this option is deprecated and not recommended.

 If a default config is not found in a `renovate-config` repository within the Organization, Renovate will also check for the presence of a `renovate-config.json` file within a `.{{platform}}` repository parallel to the current repository.
 For example if the repository being onboarded is `abc/def` on a GitHub platform then Renovate will look for the existence of an `abc/.github` repository containing a `renovate-config.json` file.